KILTprotocol/spec-ext-credential-api/readme.md

 }
 ```

 > Error codes will be provided at a later time.
-For now, when receiving an error, the user agent and connecting party should reset. // @tjwelde
+For now, when receiving an error, the extension and dApp should reset. // @tjwelde

 #### ThreadId